Chalcolithic: Europe

+In Britain and central and northern Europe a Chalcolithic period has never been defined.
+However, copper artefacts have been found in archaeological groups.
+Copper artefacts found in northern Germany and Denmark date from between 4000 and 3300 BC, with most finds dating from 3500 - 3300 BC.
+They belong to the Funnel Beaker group.
+The copper was mined in Serbian mines, as researchers from Kiel have recently discovered.

 Knowledge of the use of copper was far more widespread than the metal itself.
-The European Battle Axe culture used stone axes modeled on copper axes, even with moulding carved in the stone. Ötzi the Iceman, who was found in the Ötztal Alps in 1991 and whose remains have been dated to about 3300 BC, was found with a Mondsee copper axe.
+Many European archaeological Cultures used stone axes modeled on copper axes, even with moulding carved in the stone, such as the Battle Axe culture or the late Funnel Beaker Culture. Ötzi the Iceman, who was found in the Ötztal Alps in 1991 and whose remains have been dated to about 3300 BC, was found with a Mondsee copper axe.

 Examples of Chalcolithic cultures in Europe include Vila Nova de São Pedro and Los Millares on the Iberian Peninsula.
 Pottery of the Beaker people has been found at both sites, dating to several centuries after copper-working began there.
 The Beaker culture appears to have spread copper and bronze technologies in Europe, along with Indo-European languages.
 In Britain, copper was used between the 25th and 22nd centuries BC, but some archaeologists do not recognise a British Chalcolithic because production and use was on a small scale.